jstetich/Lake_Water_Quality/Graphics/Secchi_Recent_Graphics.md

 Eight of nine parsing errors are for Scope == “N”, Songo pond, (MIDAS = 3262), for every observation in 2011.
 We decided that “N” here probably meant no scope was used, so Scope == 1 (or, Scope = “None”, after conversion to factor) is appropriate.
-We wil fix that after we add a “Year” value to the data.
+We will fix that after we add a “Year” value to the data.

 The ninth parsing error was for an observation from Woods Pond, in June